KaranChawlaD/Q-Learning-Dashboard/CONTRIBUTING.md

 - Run `python run.py train` on the **default layout** and verify the greedy path is still **19 steps** (`seed=42`)
 - Verify the 100-episode average length converges to roughly **20** steps on the default map
+- If you change layout validation, include at least one test proving solvable layouts pass and unsolvable layouts fail
 - If you change `TrainConfig` defaults, justify it in the PR — the existing values are tuned for the default map
 - Run `pytest -q`; add or update tests when behavior changes